CtrlShiftCoders/BrightFuturesHub/README.md

 - [License](#license)

 ## Introduction
-Bright Futures Hub is a web platform dedicated to empowering First-Generation and Low-Income (FGLI) students by providing a comprehensive suite of tools and resources.
+BrightFuturesHub is a web platform dedicated to empowering First-Generation and Low-Income (FGLI) students by providing a comprehensive suite of tools and resources.
 The platform aims to bridge the gap between opportunities and support for FGLI students, helping them succeed academically, professionally, and personally.

 ## Features
 - **Work-Study Matchmaking:** Connects FGLI students with relevant part-time job opportunities, internships, and work-study positions that align with their academic schedules and career aspirations.